WELL WELL WELL ….

 We need your help!

-The first big milestone is to raise £5,000, target date 25th December 2016.
-Contributions can be monetary or in-kind such as loan of equipment, technology and engineering/design, laboratory services etc.
+The first big milestone is to raise £5,000 by the 1st December 2016.
+The BTC team will be grateful for ANY contributions, including monetary or in-kind such as loan of equipment, technology and engineering/design, laboratory services etc.

 This will allow us to establish the depth of the well via a bore hole, secure specialist structural engineering support to develop the methodology for the excavation or the well itself, and archaeologically excavate the area surrounding the well to a depth of about 1m.

-How do I get in touch with Beyond the Castle?
+How do I get in touch with the Lancaster’s Roman Past team?